-Praveen Kumar: In these testing times and resource crunch, the significance of conversational chatbot increases even more.
-The typical sales representative of the pre-COVID period is being gradually replaced by e-catalogues and Digital FAQs embedded in intelligent chatbot.
+Praveen Kumar: In these testing times and resource crunch, the significance of conversational chatbots increases even more.
+The typical sales representative of the pre-COVID period is being gradually replaced by e-catalogs and Digital FAQs embedded in the intelligent chatbots.
 Devices like Alexa, Siri and Google Play have made Conversational AI a household item, and people are really comfortable in using them.
 Be it placing an order or finding more information about a product, because of its frictionless nature, this has become the preferred way of communication between customers and businesses.

 Also, AI chatbots play a vital role in mapping accurate user information, behavior analysis of the users, and fostering buyer loyalty.
 The conversational AI can be integrated with your existing Loyalty program, AI-based consumer-based predictions, customer lifetime value, and social media behaviors to impart the best possible customer journey.

 The chatbot maintains the History of each of its chat sessions and retrieves it in real-time.
 Since this information is collated into a central repository and being retrieved from there, customers do not have to wait in queues for the retrieval of information from various sources.
 These are also mostly equipped with customer sentiment analytics modules.
 Also, there are independent services available to be integrated with chatbots to provide sentiment analytics from leading platforms like AWS, Azure and Google.